-Minimum wage hike to $15 an hour by 2025 would result in 1.4 million unemployed, nonpartisan Congressional Budget Office says
+CBO report finds $15 minimum wage increase would lower poverty levels but reduce jobs by 1.4 million

-The policy has split the more liberal wing of the Democratic party from moderates like Sen. Joe Manchin (D-West Virginia), who has said that he does not support the proposal.
+The minimum wage proposal has split the more liberal wing of the Democratic party from moderates such as Sen. Joe Manchin (D-West Virginia), who has said that he does not support the proposal.

 The existing federal minimum wage, at $7.25 an hour, has not been changed since 2009 and remains below historic levels when adjusted for inflation, despite gains in worker productivity.

+Democratic lawmakers splinter over criteria for $1,400 stimulus payments as Biden relief bill advances

-Last Friday, President Biden said in an interview with CBS Evening News that he guessed the measure wouldn’t make the covid relief package.
+On Friday, President Biden said in an interview with CBS Evening News that he guessed the measure wouldn’t make the $1.9 trillion covid relief package currently under consideration by Congress.

-“I am prepared, as president of the United States on a separate negotiation on minimum wage, to work my way up -- from-- what it is now, which is pain-- look, no one should work 40 hours a week and live below the poverty wage.
-And if you’re making less than $15 an hour, you’re living below the poverty wage,” Biden said in the CBS interview.
+Biden said he was prepared for a “separate negotiation" that would raise the minimum wage, Biden said in the CBS interview.
+“Look, no one should work 40 hours a week and live below the poverty wage.
+And if you’re making less than $15 an hour, you’re living below the poverty wage.”